-- (2) Making a diligent effort to obtain and review records from previous health care providers to supplement the physician's understanding of the patient's chronic pain problem, including past treatments, and documenting this effort. - (3) Asking the patient to complete an objective pain assessment tool to document and better understand the patient's specific pain concerns. - (4) Assessing both the patient's mental health status and risk for substance abuse using available validated screening tools. - (5) After completing the initial evaluation, establishing a working diagnosis and tailoring a treatment plan to meaningful and functional goals with the patient reviewing them from time to time. - (b) Where medically appropriate, the physician shall utilize nonopioid options instead of or in addition to prescribing opioids.
+(2) Making a diligent effort to obtain and review records from previous health care providers to supplement the podiatrist's understanding of the patient's chronic pain problem, including past treatments, and documenting this effort.

-(Medical Licensing Board of Indiana; 844 IAC 5-6-4; filed Oct 7, 2014, 12:27 p.m.: 20141105-IR-844140289FRA, eff Nov 1, 2014 [NOTE: IC 4-22-2-36 suspends the effectiveness of a rule document for 30 days after filing with the Publisher.
-LSA Document #14-289 was filed Oct 7, 2014.])
+(3) Asking the patient to complete an objective pain assessment tool to document and better understand the patient's specific pain concerns.

+(4) Assessing both the patient's mental health status and risk for substance abuse using available validated screening tools.

+(5) After completing the initial evaluation, establishing a working diagnosis and tailoring a treatment plan to meaningful and functional goals with the patient reviewing them from time to time.

+(b) Where medically appropriate, the podiatrist shall utilize nonopioid options instead of or in addition to prescribing opioids.
+(Board of Podiatric Medicine; 845 IAC 2-1-4; filed Jul 15, 2016, 10:27 a.m.: 20160810-IR-845150416FRA)

-844 IAC 5-6-5 Physician discussion with patient; treatment agreement
+845 IAC 2-1-5 Podiatrist discussion with patient; treatment agreement

-- Sec.
-5. The physician shall discuss with the patient the potential risks and benefits of opioid treatment for chronic pain, as well as expectations related to prescription requests and proper medication use.
-In doing so, the physician shall: - (1) Where alternative modalities to opioids for managing pain exist for a patient, discuss them with the patient. - (2) Provide a simple and clear explanation to help patients understand the key elements of their treatment plan. - (3) Counsel women between fourteen (14) and fifty-five (55) years of age with child bearing potential about the risks to the fetus when the mother has been taking opioids while pregnant.
-Such described risks shall include fetal opioid dependency and neonatal abstinence syndrome (NAS). - (4) Discuss with the patient risks of dependency and addiction. - (5) Discuss with the patient safe storage practices for prescribed opioids. - (6) Provide a written warning to the patient disclosing the risks associated with taking extended release medications that are not in an abuse deterrent form, if the physician prescribes for the patient a hydrocodone-only extended release medication that is not in an abuse deterrent form. - (7) Together with the patient, review and sign a "Treatment Agreement", which shall include at least the following: - (A) The goals of the treatment. - (B) The patient's consent to drug monitoring testing in circumstances where the physician determines that drug monitoring testing is medically necessary. - (C) The physician's prescribing policies, which must include at least a: - (i) requirement that the patient take the medication as prescribed; and - (ii) prohibition of sharing medication with other individuals. - (D) A requirement that the patient inform the physician: - (i) about any other controlled substances prescribed or taken by the patient; and - (ii) if the patient drinks alcohol while taking opioids. - (E) The granting of permission to the physician to conduct random pill counts. - (F) Reasons the opioid therapy may be changed or discontinued by the physician.
+Sec.
+5. The podiatrist shall discuss with the patient the potential risks and benefits of opioid treatment for chronic pain, as well as expectations related to prescription requests and proper medication use.
+In doing so, the podiatrist shall:

+(1) Where alternative modalities to opioids for managing pain exist for a patient, discuss them with the patient.

+(2) Provide a simple and clear explanation to help patients understand the key elements of their treatment plan.

+(3) Counsel women between fourteen (14) and fifty-five (55) years of age with child bearing potential about the risks to the fetus when the mother has been taking opioids while pregnant.
+Such described risks shall include fetal opioid dependency and neonatal abstinence syndrome (NAS).

+(4) Discuss with the patient risks of dependency and addiction.

+(5) Discuss with the patient safe storage practices for prescribed opioids.

+(6) Provide a written warning to the patient disclosing the risks associated with taking extended release medications that are not in an abuse deterrent form, if the podiatrist prescribes for the patient a hydrocodone-only extended release medication that is not in an abuse deterrent form.

+(7) Discuss with the patient the risks and benefits of using an abuse deterrent formulation, as opposed to a non-abuse deterrent formulation, if such a formulation exists for the opioid product the podiatrist is prescribing to the patient.

+(8) Together with the patient, review and sign a "Treatment Agreement", which shall include at least the following:

+(A) The goals of the treatment.

+(B) The patient's consent to drug monitoring testing in circumstances where the podiatrist determines that drug monitoring testing is medically necessary.

+(C) The podiatrist's prescribing policies, which must include at least a:

+(i) requirement that the patient take the medication as prescribed; and

+(ii) prohibition of sharing medication with other individuals.

+- (D) A requirement that the patient inform the podiatrist: - (i) about any other controlled substances prescribed or taken by the patient; and - (ii) if the patient drinks alcohol while taking opioids. - (E) The granting of permission to the podiatrist to conduct random pill counts. - (F) Reasons the opioid therapy may be changed or discontinued by the podiatrist.